 Designed with the new movement in mind, the Thinline’s ceramic case is also extremely slim.
 In fact, measuring 30 millimeters in diameter and almost 5 millimeters thicker from top to bottom, it is just a tad thicker than the rubber strap that holds it on the wrist!

-Rado says nothing about other specs but it is clearly seen that once ready, the new collection will be a smashing hit!
+Rado says nothing about other specs but I have no doubt that once ready, the new collection will be a smashing hit!

-* Update regarding the movement: According to information that was posted on Rado website after this “initial impressions” review was already published, their Rado True collection is powered by caliber ETA 282.001: a member of their Flatline series of ultra-thin quartz movements that is actually a bit thicker -NOT thinner!- than 1 millimeter (according to official specs, it is exactly 1.20 millimeter in height) and has dimensions of 13.00 x 18.20 mm that is just good enough to power ladies and so-called “unisex” wristwatches.
+* Update regarding the movement. after this “initial impressions” review was already published, Rado finally posted some information their official website.
+According to the official specs, the True collection is powered by the caliber ETA 282.001.
+It is a member of their Flatline series of ultra-thin quartz movements that is a bit thicker -NOT thinner!- than 1 millimeter (according to official specs, it is exactly 1.20 millimeter in height) and has dimensions of 13.00 x 18.20 mm that is just good enough to power ladies and so-called “unisex” wristwatches.

-This is a good caliber with gold-plated metal chassis that’s built on 13 rubies, listed as repairable and is actually quite expensive with some eBay sellers offering them at $80-$90 USD.
-When powered by stock Renata 346 battery, it offers a power reserve of up to 52 months, which is impressive for such a small mechanism.
+This is a good caliber.
+It features a gold-plated metal chassis that’s built on 13 rubies, is repairable, and is -surprisingly- expensive with some eBay sellers offering them at $80-$90.
+When equipped with a stock Renata 346 battery, it offers a power reserve of up to 52 months: impressive for such a small mechanism.